 Click the first type of device to expand it.
 Now, right-click on the name of the first device listed and click “Properties.”

 In the driver tab, choose “Update Driver.”

 When you click Update Driver, you will see an option to have the computer automatically search for driver software.
 Choose this option.
-Alternately, you can make a note of the driver version you currently have and check on the manufacturer’s website for the latest version.
+Alternatively, you can note the current driver version and check on the manufacturer’s website for the latest version.

 The computer should perform an automatic search.
 If your driver is up-to-date, you will see a message stating you already have the best driver installed for that device.
 Otherwise, the computer should automatically update the driver.

 Close the pop-up window once the search (and update if needed) is finished.
 Return to the device manager window (and Step #2) and follow the instructions for the next device until you have checked for driver updates on all the types of devices and device drivers listed.

 Once you have checked for updates for every driver on the list, restart your computer.

 Again, try to launch Steam to see if it will open.
 If nothing happens and Steam doesn’t open on your computer, continue the following method.